simplykapoor/teched2022-IN260/exercises/ex3/ex34/README.md

 ## Summary

-You should have received a welcome email from HR manager.
+You should have received a welcome email and request for feedback on the onboarding process from HR manager.

 Continue to - [Exercise 3.5](/exercises/ex3/ex35)